-BEFORE THE METRO COUNCIL

-FOR THE PURPOSE OF AUTHORIZING THE CHIEF) RESOLUTION NO. 16-4741 OPERATING OFFICER TO ISSUE A NEW NON-SYSTEM) LICENSE TO WILLAMETTE RESOURCES, INC. FOR) Introduced by Chief Operating TRANSPORT AND DISPOSAL OF PUTRESCIBLE WASTE AT) Officer Martha Bennett in THE COLUMBIA RIDGE LANDFILL LOCATED IN GILLIAM) concurrence with Council COUNTY, OREGON, AND UNDER CERTAIN) President Tom Hughes CIRCUMSTANCES THE RIVERBEND LANDFILL LOCATED IN) YAMHILL COUNTY, OREGON)

-WHEREAS, the Metro Code requires a non-system license of any person that delivers solid waste generated from within the Metro Region to a non-system disposal facility; and

-WHEREAS, Willamette Resources, Inc. ("WRI") holds Metro Solid Waste Facility Non-System License No. N-005-15B, which expires on December 31, 2016; and

-WHEREAS, in previous years Metro has issued Non-System Licenses to WRI to transport putrescible waste to the Riverbend Landfill for disposal under the provisions of Metro Code Chapter 5.05, "Solid Waste Flow Control;" and

-WHEREAS, Riverbend Landfill may be unable to accept solid waste during portions of calendar year 2017; and

-WHEREAS, WRI has filed a complete application seeking a non-system license to transport putrescible waste to the Riverbend Landfill for disposal under the provisions of Metro Code Chapter 5.05, "Solid Waste Flow Control;" and

-WHEREAS, because Riverbend Landfill may be unable to accept solid waste in 2017, WRI amended its application and now seeks a non-system license to transport putrescible waste to Columbia Ridge Landfill for disposal under the provisions of Metro Code Chapter 5.05, "Solid Waste Flow Control;" and

-WHEREAS, WRI has requested that Riverbend Landfill be a back-up non-system facility in the event that unusual circumstances or emergencies occur that would prevent transporting solid waste to the Columbia Ridge Landfill; and

-WHEREAS, WRI may also seek approval from Metro to transport its waste to an alternate landfill in the future if necessary to better serve the public and minimize disruption to the system; and

-WHEREAS, Metro Code Chapter 5.05 provides that the Chief Operating Officer will review an application for a non-system license for putrescible waste and that Metro Council has authority to approve or deny the application; and

-WHEREAS, because there is uncertainty regarding Riverbend Landfill's ability and capacity to accept solid waste in 2017, and because Metro may be better informed of disposal options over the next few months, the Chief Operating Officer recommends that the Metro Council issue the non-system license for approximately six months rather than the customary two years; and

-WHEREAS, the Chief Operating Officer recommends that Metro Council approve the non-system license together with specific conditions as provided in this Resolution and Exhibit A; now therefore,

-THE METRO COUNCIL RESOLVES AS FOLLOWS:
+BEFORE THE METRO COUNCIL FOR THE PURPOSE OF AUTHORIZING THE CHIEF) RESOLUTION NO. 16-4742 OPERATING OFFICER TO ISSUE A NEW NON-SYSTEM) LICENSE TO HOODVIEW DISPOSAL AND RECYCLING, INC.) Introduced by Chief Operating FOR TRANSPORT OF PUTRESCIBLE WASTE TO CANBY) Officer Martha Bennett in TRANSFER AND RECYCLING, INC. FOR THE PURPOSE OF) concurrence with Council TRANSFER AND DISPOSAL AT THE COLUMBIA RIDGE) President Tom Hughes LANDFILL LOCATED IN GILLIAM COUNTY, OREGON, AND) UNDER CERTAIN CIRCUMSTANCES TO RIVERBEND) LANDFILL LOCATED IN YAMHILL COUNTY, OREGON) WHEREAS, the Metro Code requires a non-system license of any person that delivers solid waste generated from within the Metro Region to a non-system disposal facility; and WHEREAS, Hoodview Disposal and Recycling, Inc. ("Hoodview") holds Metro Solid Waste Facility Non-System License No. N-118-15, which expires on December 31, 2016; and WHEREAS, in previous years Metro has issued Non-System Licenses to Hoodview to transport putrescible waste to the Riverbend Landfill for disposal under the provisions of Metro Code Chapter 5.05, "Solid Waste Flow Control;" and WHEREAS, Riverbend Landfill may be unable to accept solid waste during portions of calendar year 2017; and WHEREAS, Hoodview has filed a complete application seeking a non-system license to transport putrescible waste to Canby Transfer and Recycling, Inc. for the purpose of transfer to the Riverbend Landfill for disposal under the provisions of Metro Code Chapter 5.05, "Solid Waste Flow Control;" and WHEREAS, because Riverbend Landfill may be unable to accept solid waste in 2017, Hoodview amended its application and now seeks a non-system license to transport putrescible waste to Columbia Ridge Landfill for disposal under the provisions of Metro Code Chapter 5.05, "Solid Waste Flow Control;" and WHEREAS, Hoodview has requested that Riverbend Landfill be a back-up non-system facility in the event that unusual circumstances or emergencies occur that would prevent transporting solid waste to the Columbia Ridge Landfill; and WHEREAS, Hoodview may also seek approval from Metro to transport its waste to an alternate landfill in the future if necessary to better serve the public and minimize disruption to the system; and WHEREAS, Metro Code Chapter 5.05 provides that the Chief Operating Officer will review an application for a non-system license for putrescible waste and that Metro Council has authority to approve or deny the application; and WHEREAS, because there is uncertainty regarding Riverbend Landfill's ability and capacity to accept solid waste in 2017, and because Metro may be better informed of disposal options over the next few months, the Chief Operating Officer recommends that the Metro Council issue the non-system license for approximately six months rather than the customary two years; and WHEREAS, the Chief Operating Officer recommends that Metro Council approve the non-system license together with specific conditions as provided in this Resolution and Exhibit A; now therefore, THE METRO COUNCIL RESOLVES AS FOLLOWS:

-- 1. The non-system license application of WRI is approved subject to the terms, conditions, and limitations contained in this Resolution and Exhibit A. - 2.
-The Chief Operating Officer is authorized to issue to WRI a Solid Waste Facility Non-System License substantially similar to the one attached as Exhibit A which replaces and supersedes the current non-system license and becomes effective on December 16, 2016.

-ADOPTED by the Metro Council this 13^{14} day of \underline{Dec} , 2016.
+- 1. The non-system license application of Hoodview is approved subject to the terms, conditions, and limitations contained in this Resolution and Exhibit A. - 2.
+The Chief Operating Officer is authorized to issue to Hoodview a Solid Waste Facility Non-System License substantially similar to the one attached as Exhibit A which replaces and supersedes the current non-system license and becomes effective on December 16, 2016.
+ADOPTED by the Metro Council this 13^{44} day of \overline{Dec} , 2016.

-Tom Hughes, Council President

-Approved as to Form:
+Tom Hughes, Council President Approved as to Form: